dgonzalb/BambooPaymentDoc/content/en/docs/Getting-Started/_index.md

 You can embed the [Checkout Form]({{< ref "Checkout-Form.md" >}}) in your pages or mobile applications; you can now accept payments without receiving confidential information such as customer data, provide security to your customers, and ease of use.

 ## Start processing with Bamboo.
-Follow these steps to start processing payments with Bamboo Payments:
+Follow these steps to start processing payments with Bamboo Payment:

 1. **Sign Up**.<br>Create your merchant account by [contacting our sales representatives](mailto:sales@bamboopayment.com).